loteoo/hyperapp/README.md

 # [Hyperapp](https://hyperapp.dev) [![npm](https://img.shields.io/npm/v/hyperapp.svg?label=&color=0080FF)](https://github.com/jorgebucaran/hyperapp/releases/latest)

-> The tiny framework for building web interfaces.
+## The tiny framework for building web interfaces.

+### Do more with less
-- **Do more with less**—We have minimized the concepts you need to learn to be productive.
+We have minimized the concepts you need to learn to be productive.
 Views, actions, effects, and subscriptions are all pretty easy to get to grips with and work together seamlessly.

+### Write what, not how
-- **Write what, not how**—With a declarative syntax that's easy to read and natural to write, Hyperapp is your tool of choice to develop purely functional, feature-rich, browser-based applications.
+With a declarative syntax that's easy to read and natural to write, Hyperapp is your tool of choice to develop purely functional, feature-rich, browser-based applications.

+### Hypercharged
-- **Hypercharged**—Hyperapp is a modern VDOM engine, state management solution, and application design pattern all-in-one.
+Hyperapp is a modern VDOM engine, state management solution, and application design pattern all-in-one.
 Once you learn to use it, there'll be no end to what you can do.

-To learn more, go to <https://hyperapp.dev> for documentation, guides, and examples.

 ## Quickstart